Czech alexandrine

 The Czech alexandrine allows these two rhythms run parallel to each other; sometimes the first is stronger, other times the second.

 In Czech the first syllable of every lexical word or prepositional phrase is always stressed, so rhythmical units are: s, S, Ss, Sss, Ssss.
 A great advantage of the Czech alexandrine is that it can be built of any words (or phrases).
 A half-line can be composed of 1-syllable words (stressed or unstressed), 2-syllable words, 3-syllable words, and 4-syllable words.
 Possible combinations in the first half-line (with | separating words) include: s|Ss|Ss|S, s|Ss|Sss, Sss|Ss|S, Sss|Sss — for the second half-line: s|Ss|Ss|S, s|Ss|Sss, Sss|Ss|S, Sss|Sss, s|Ss|Ss|Ss, Sss|SsSs, s|Ss|Ssss, Sss|Ssss.
 Czech poets usually use both masculine and feminine alexandrine lines, but sometimes they choose to apply only one kind.

 The first poet to use the Czech alexandrine (in his 1836 poem "Máj") was Karel Hynek Mácha, considered the greatest Czech poet.
-Although the discussed metre was theoretically fully iambic, he inserted many trisyllabic words into his lines:
+Although the discussed meter was theoretically fully iambic, he inserted many trisyllabic words into his lines: